 All the actors involved in the project

 Algae for Healthy World is a project led by Endesa coordinated by the University of Cádiz and enjoys the participation of partners such as AINIA, Mar de Cristal Marilium, the Spanish National Department for Scientific Research (CSIC), Novatec and Neoalgae.
-It has a budget of one million Euros, (co-financed by the European Regional Development Fund (FEDER) of the European Union within the “Cooperation Challenges” programme of the Ministry of Economy, Industry and Competitiveness), and its aim is to establish Spain as a leader in the production of these bioproducts.
+It has a budget of one million Euros, (co-financed by the European Regional Development Fund (FEDER) of the European Union within the “Cooperation Challenges” programme of the Ministry of Science, Innovation and Universities), and its aim is to establish Spain as a leader in the production of these bioproducts.

 One of the aspects where the A4HW project aims to move forward is in the knowledge of bioluminescence.
 The research executed by Mar de Cristal Marilium, led by the chef and “Michelin star” Ángel León, based on studies performed by the University of Cádiz, headquarters of the International Campus of Excellence of the Sea, will act as a starting-point.
 His research laboratory has been able to take light from the sea and to serve it at the table.
 He has managed to select different luminescent bacteria and species of phytoplankton, to provide them with optimal conditions of temperature, pH or nutrients and to achieve a technique capable of generating light on a dish for over 20 minutes.

 The CSIC will contribute to the project its knowledge in the field of microbiology and molecular biology.
 AINIA will participate as a technological centre specialising in cutting-edge technologies in the food sector.
 Neoalgae (a company specialising in consulting for microalgae cultivation) will execute the designs of the harvesting systems and control systems to optimise the production of microalgae.
 And Novatec (an engineering company) will fill the gap existing between laboratory and industrial processes in the field of application of microalgae.